Money worries

 The Energy Price Guarantee

-The Energy Price Guarantee (EPG) scheme offers a maximum daily fee and a maximum cost per energy unit used.
-Please note this is per household and there is no maximum energy bill so if households use less, bills will be less and if use more, people will pay more.
+It is important to note this is per household and there is no maximum energy bill so if households use less, bills will be less and if more is used, people will pay more.

-The EPG explained Find out more from Help for HouseholdsBill splitting deals for shared houses
+The EPG explainedFind out more from Help for HouseholdsBill splitting deals for shared houses

-Find out more from Save the Student Further advice on the GuardianTrust Fund Grants to help with Energy Debts
+Find out more from Save the Student Further advice on The GuardianTrust Fund Grants to help with energy debts

 Most energy suppliers offer grants to help their customers with energy debts.
 All suppliers have their own criteria.